 These grief learning resources are for people working in long-term care settings.
 No matter your role, end-of-life, grief, and bereavement will be part of your working life.
 These modules will help increase your understanding about grief and confidence in supporting patients and their families.

 Social Workers and Counsellors: Building Your Grief Support Skills

 In many settings, formally assessing, responding to, and supporting people in their grief is the work of social workers and counsellors.
 These modules strive to support social workers and counsellors in their work with grieving individuals, families, and communities.

 Building capacity to support grieving families in the ICU: Online training for ICU clinicians

-These modules help ICU clinicians to better understand and support families in distress, specifically in clinical situations when patients die.
+These modules help clinicians to better understand grief and respond to patients and families in distress in constructive ways, specifically in the ICU setting.